 4. Choose a Name and Register Your Business

-Before you can register your business, you need to choose a name.
-It’s worth picking a name that’s simple, memorable, and resonates with the audience you’re trying to reach out to – something that makes them want to sign up for your life coaching service.
+Before you can officially register your business, you need to decide on a name.
+It's a good idea to choose a name that is easy to remember, catchy, and resonates with your target audience.
+Try to think what would make people want to sign up for your life coaching services.